Policy 5600 – District Wellness

 District Wellness Committee

-The District will actively seek members for the District Wellness Committee through the use of email, newsletters, the District’s website, the District’s social media page(s), and/or advertisements.
+The District will actively seek members for the District Wellness Committee through the use of email, newsletters, the District’s website, the District’s social media page(s), and/or advertisements as appropriate.

 The District Wellness Committee membership will represent all school levels, and include (to the extent possible), but not be limited to, representatives from the following groups: